splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

 ********************************************************************

 .. meta::
-    :description: Use metric usage analytics (MUA) to determine usage of your metrics in Splunk Observability Cloud.
+    :description: Use usage analytics to determine the usage of your metrics in Splunk Observability Cloud.

-Metric usage analytics (MUA) gives you in-depth visualizations of your metric usage in Splunk Observability Cloud.
-MUA can help you make informed decisions about your metrics, for example, if you're deciding whether to aggregate, archive, or drop certain metrics.
+Usage analytics gives you in-depth visualizations of your metric usage in Splunk Observability Cloud.
+Usage analytics can help you make informed decisions about your metrics, for example, if you're deciding whether to aggregate, archive, or drop certain metrics.

-To learn how to use MUA, see :ref:`mua-understand-metrics`.
+To learn how to use usage analytics, see :ref:`mua-understand-metrics`.

-For guidance in using MUA to manage and reduce your overall metric usage, see :ref:`mua-reduce-usage`.
+For guidance in using usage analytics to manage and reduce your overall metric usage, see :ref:`mua-reduce-usage`.

 To learn more about metric usage and billing, see :ref:`subscription-overview`.

-Benefits of metric usage analytics
+Benefits of usage analytics
 ================================================

-Using MUA, you can quickly find and visualize which metrics your organization is using and how these metrics contribute to your metric usage plan.
+With usage analytics, you can quickly find and visualize which metrics your organization is using and how these metrics contribute to your overall monthly usage.
 With this information, you can accurately decide how to manage individual metrics for the purpose of reducing your overall usage.

-MUA can help you complete the following example scenarios:
+Usage analytics can help you complete the following example scenarios:

 * You want to view high-cardinality custom metrics that are taking up large chunks of your metric usage plan.
 * You want to identify what metrics your team is producing so you can access their usefulness.